grif5332/Treehouse-Techdegree-Unit-06---Static-Node-JS-And-Express-Site/README.md

 I also changed the font to one I like much better.
 (4/3)

 I also added custom stuff to the error.pug.
 I added back buttons (similar to the "about page").
 I also added a picture anda custome message along with the not found 404 info.

+One other change was the use of Font-Awesome.
+I added a small location drop pin img next to my location.